-In this lesson we will focus on ‘what is the definition of Phrasal Verb’?
-And ‘100 most common Phrasal Verbs list in English with meanings and examples’ so that you can get a clear conception about phrasal Verb.
+In this lesson, we will analyze the definition of a Phrasal Verb and the 100 most common Phrasal Verbs list in English with meanings and examples so that you can get a clear conception of Phrasal Verbs.
 Phrasal Verb is an important lesson in English grammar.

 - He calls off his teammate from the field.

 - All of his dreams break down by accident.

 - It’s tough to put up with reality.